Overachieving: An Addiction You Need to Break

 Letting the Present Slip Away

 When we're living on the hamster wheel of overachieving, it's virtually impossible to live in the present moment.
 We're so busy being controlled by our thoughts that we don't allow ourselves to experience the joy of what we've already achieved.
 Living in the present is easier said than done, and can take a lot of practice.
 Luckily, there's a growing body of literature about how to be mindful.
 Understanding mindfulness, an idea born from Buddhism, can be life-changing.
 "Mindful people are happier, more exuberant, more empathetic, and more secure.
-They have higher self-esteem and are more accepting of their own weaknesses," wrote Jay Dixit in Psychology Today.
+They have higher self-esteem and are more accepting of their own weaknesses," writes Jay Dixit in Psychology Today.
 "Anchoring awareness in the here and now reduces the kinds of impulsivity and reactivity that underlie depression, binge eating, and attention problems."